rydmike/adaptive_theme_demo/README.md

 The actual theming of the `Switch` is quite elaborate, we added it as its own function for better readability of the `ThemeData` definition.

 There is a slight trick used in this theme, and that is the invisible icon added to the `thumbIcon` property.
-By adding an icon to it, we get a `Switch` in Material-3 mode that has a thumb with a fixed size when it is ON and OFF.
+By adding an icon to it, we get a `Switch` in Material-3 mode that has a thumb with a fixed size when ON and OFF.
 Without an icon in the thumb, the size shrinks when it is OFF.

-To make a fake iOS look-alike `Switch` using Material, we want the thumb size to remain fixed.
+To make an iOS look-alike `Switch` using Material theming, we want the thumb size to remain fixed.
 It is not an exact size match for the iOS thumb, which is a bit bigger, but close enough for our purposes.

-The color mappings are also quite elaborate and taken from the actual ones that are used by the Flutter `CupertionoSwitch` implementation.
-So they match Flutter's iOS Switch.
+The color mappings are quite elaborate and taken from the actual used ones in the Flutter `CupertionoSwitch` implementation.
+So they do match Flutter's iOS Switch.

 ```dart
   // 15 a) A custom SwitchTheme that resembles an iOS Switch.